Africa Continent Map

 This is the general electricity pole.
 There is also the single side version of this were only one of the top lights is on the pole.

 Tunisian plates are black.
 The follow car usually has a red strip on the left side of the plate (Can be seen on the second image of the car above).
+The red indicates that the vehicle is used by the police.
+It is not standard on any civilian vehicle.

 Both numbers shown are mobile numbers.
 All numbers look like XX-xxx-xxx with the first two being the area code.